 How to claim

 Claiming on your health insurance for psychology sessions (should you have cover) should be a simple process.
-You can generally:
+The steps required will generally look like this:

 - Present your private health insurance card at the front desk prior to your session